-- Ensure that your anti-virus software is current and running on your computer at all times (scan new programs/files for viruses before opening, running, installing or using them).
+- ensure that your anti-virus software is industry standard, current and running on your computer at all times (including that it is configured to scan new programs/files, including inbound and outbound emails, for viruses before opening, running, installing or using them),

-- Ensure that you have intrusion protection software – commonly referred to as a 'firewall' – to provide added security around your information and protection from misuse of your identity.
+- ensure that you have industry standard intrusion protection software – commonly referred to as a 'firewall' – to provide added security around your information and protection from misuse of your identity,

-- Avoid opening, running, installing or using programs/files you have obtained from a person or organisation unless you are certain that you can trust them.
+- avoid opening, running, installing or using programs or files (including attachments to, or hyperlinks in, emails) you have obtained from a person or organisation unless you are certain that you can trust them,

-- Log out when you are finished using an online system (you should also log out if you leave your computer unattended) to avoid others accessing your account.
+- log out when you are finished using an Online System (you should also log out or lock your computer if you leave your computer unattended, even briefly) to avoid others accessing your account,

 4. Acting for another person

-- You must be currently authorised by that other person to access that data or carry out that transaction on their behalf, and that authorisation must not have been revoked.
+- you must be currently authorised by that person to access that data or carry out that transaction on their behalf,

-- If that authorisation is based on you holding a certain position (for example, as that other person’s employee or agent for tax purposes), you must currently hold that position.
+- if that authorisation is based on you holding a certain position (for example, as that other person’s employee or agent for tax purposes), you must currently hold that position, and

 5. Secondary accounts

-If you are an administrator using an online system to create or apply for secondary access for a staff member, you must confirm the identity of each member of your staff for whom you are creating or applying for that secondary access mechanism.
+If you are an administrator using an Online System to create or apply for secondary access for another individual (such as a staff member), you must confirm the identity of each individual for whom you are creating or applying for that secondary access mechanism.

-If you breach any of these terms and conditions, you must immediately:
+If you breach, or any person with secondary access authorised by you breaches, any of these terms, you must immediately:

-- Stop using the online systems until we advise you can.
+- stop using the Online Systems until we advise otherwise.